icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ______

-3. Now setup the size of the disk, I use all of it for the root or ***/*** parition.
-As virtual vm images will be inside this.
+3. Now setup the size of the disk, I use all of it for the root or / parition.
+As virtual VM images will be inside this.
 Other disk can be mounted later for Cinder and a /boot is needed.

     I do this by selecting to clear current partition setup and delete the /home and / paritition and add the / paritition back with the capacity empty.
 This will select the entire free space.

 ______